 - Microphone stand (with boom arm)

 To start the recording process you’ll need to plug the ⅛” end of your cable into the ⅛” output on your iPhone or smartphone.
-You’re then going to take the other end (the ¼”side of your cable) and plug it into the Neutrik (combo) input on your handheld recorder.
-A great recorder to use for this process (and our recommended hardware) would be the Zoom H6.
+You’re then going to take the other end (the ¼”side of your cable) and plug it into the Neutrik (combo) input on your handheld recorder or audio interface.
+A great handheld recorder to use for this process is the Zoom H6.
 There are other great recorders available, but we recommend the H6 because it’s reliable and simple to use.

-Next, take your microphone and plug it in to a separate input on your handheld recorder and then plug in your headphones to the recorder.
-Make sure your handheld recorder powered on, then go ahead and put your headphones on.
+Next, take your microphone and plug it in to a separate input on your handheld recorder or audio interface.
+Then plug in your headphones into the recorder so you can hear your mic and your guest on the phone.
+Make sure your handheld recorder is powered on, then go ahead and put your headphones on.
 Once you put your headphones on, you are ready to record enable your microphones’ input by pushing the coordinating numbered button on the front of your recorder and the input number for the input coordinating for your phone’s input.

-Make note of your reading level and adjust your gain to avoid it peaking.
-This is very important as a level that is too hot will distort the audio.
-A level that is too low will reduce the quality.
-Locate the volume knob on your recorder and adjust your gain so your levels are about at -12.
+Make note of your input level and adjust your gain to avoid it peaking.
+This is very important as a level that is too lout it may distort the audio.
+A level that is too low can reduce the quality and introduce unwanted room noise.
+Locate the input knob on your recorder and adjust your gain so your levels are around -12 dB.

-Once your phone call ends hit the stop button and you’re recording will automatically save onto the SD card on your handheld recorder.
-From there you can take your SD card out or plug in your handheld recorder via USB to your computer and upload your files for post-production.
+Once your phone call ends, hit the stop button and you’re recording will automatically save onto the SD card on the handheld recorder.
+From there you can take the SD card out or plug in your handheld recorder via USB to your computer and upload your files for post-production.